 The fact remains that most cars require quite a bit of prep work before they are ready to receive a ceramic coating.
 This means scrubbing down surfaces with a clay bar, a ton of isopropyl alcohol spraying and microfiber polishing. as ceramic coating takes a back seat to surface prep.

-The installation of a pro ceramic coating takes around Seven days to complete.
+The installation of a professional ceramic coating takes around Seven days to cure.
 Naturally, this time frame can be reduced drastically if the car’s paintwork is in pristine condition, or if the vehicle in question is small of stature.

 How much does ceramic coating cost?
 At TINTIX we have two options: